-I feel like I'm in mid-season - Evans
+Evans welcomes hectic NI schedule after injury woe

 Northern Ireland produced a low-key performance against the Greeks at Windsor Park on Thursday night, with Baraclough saying the players were rusty after losing to a Tasos Bakasetas goal in the 39th minute.

-Conor Washington did not play in that match and has dropped out of the squad with an injury, leaving a 27-man NI panel for the matches away to Cyprus on Sunday and in Kosovo on Thursday before they host Cyprus next Sunday.
+Conor Washington did not play in that match and has dropped out of the squad with an injury, leaving a 27-man squad for the matches in Larnaca on Sunday and away to Kosovo on Thursday, before they host Cyprus next Sunday.

-There are four new call-ups in Baraclough youthful squad, with Liverpool's 18-year-old Conor Bradley and Paddy Lane, 21, starting against Greece and Man City's Shea Charles, 18, coming off the bench for his debut.
+There are four new call-ups in Baraclough youthful squad, with Liverpool's 18-year-old Conor Bradley and fellow defender Paddy Lane, 21, starting against Greece and Manchester City midfielder Shea Charles, 18, coming off the bench for his debut.

-Evans said he and other senior players in the squad need to look after the younger members as the team aim to end a dreadful 11-match winless run in the Nations League.
+Evans said he and other senior players in the squad need to look after the younger members as they aim to end a dreadful 11-match winless run in the Nations League.

-"We have a lot of young players - I thought all the young players did very well on Thursday night," Evans said.
+"We have a lot of young players - I thought all the young players did very well on Thursday night," said former Manchester United centre-back Evans.

 "When the young players come into the squad, after a defeat it's our job to put our arm around them and show them that we're relaxed about it.

 "It is a responsibility that we have.
-I know Ian has spoken about the really tight schedule but after a defeat you want to play the next game straight away, and we are looking forward to this one."
+I know Ian has spoken about the really tight schedule but after a defeat you want to play the next game straight away and we are looking forward to this one.

-While looking ahead to the match against Cyprus, Evans said he and his Northern Ireland team-mates were disappointed with their performance and result in Belfast on Thursday night.

-"The game against Greece was a shock for us, we would have hoped for better in the game," he admitted.
+"The game against Greece was a shock for us, we would have hoped for better in the game.

-"It was frustrating.
-I think we realised it was a missed opportunity.
-We didn't start the game well enough to give ourselves that opportunity and in football these moments can pass you by if you are not prepared, and I think that is what happened."
+"It was frustrating, I think we realised it was a missed opportunity.
+We didn't start the game well enough to give ourselves that opportunity and, in football, these moments can pass you by if you are not prepared and I think that is what happened."

 Text message from Healy to mark 95th cap

-Defeat against Greece made it eight losses and two draws now in the 11 matches that Northern Ireland have played since the Nations League started - a record that led to them dropping into the third tier of the competition.
+Defeat against Greece made it nine losses and two draws in the 11 matches Northern Ireland have played since the Nations League started - a record that led to them dropping into the third tier of the competition.

-While the result was disappointing, the match was Evans' 95th Northern Ireland appearance, moving him level with the country's record goalscorer, David Healy, in joint-fourth on the appearance chart.
+The match was Evans' 95th Northern Ireland cap, moving him level with the country's record goalscorer, David Healy, in joint-fourth on the appearance chart.

 And Evans, who has a century of caps in his sights, revealed a nice message he got from his former team-mate ahead of the game.

-"It was nice, he sent me a text message before the game and said 'welcome to the exclusive 95 club'.
+"It was nice, he sent me a text message before the game and said 'welcome to the exclusive 95 club'," he added.

-"I am pleased to be up there alongside him, he was my first room-mate when I first went away with Northern Ireland so it was a nice moment to get my 95th cap."
+"I am pleased to be up there alongside him.
+He was my first room-mate when I first went away with Northern Ireland, so it was a nice moment to get my 95th cap."